DS-Meena/Problem-solving/README.md

 3. You must reach 300 Accepts!
 4. Participate in all CF Contests!
 Especially Div 3.
 5. Read the codes of other people.

+# I will become red coder in 2025.